Company

 about3After it’s completion in 1972-1973, the original building was sold and greater challenges would lie ahead.
 The appliance manufacturer that kept the buildings full added an additional storage wing onto their manufacturing facility in order to decrease outside storage.
 Now with the addition of Leo and Genevieve’s oldest son Dave joining the business another generation began.
 Leo was awarded a government contract for powdered milk that helped grow the business into the distribution center it is today.
 This opened other venues of growth, the logistics and hauling of powdered milk, toolboxes, and appliances.

 With growth in mind, 2 other sons came aboard to join the growing business.
 Kevin in 1978, and Denny shortly after finishing college in 1981.
 Kevin’s main focus was on freight and household moving.
 Denny was driven on commercial moving and business development.
 In 1989, White Transfer bought an old paper plant and converted into what is now known as the central warehouse.
 With success in the local market, the business branched into Webster City Iowa in 1996, which is about 25 miles east of Fort Dodge.
 This opened new opportunities in a new market.
 Growing as business demanded White Transfer acquired its Forest City and Clarion warehouses in 2002 and 2008 respectively.
-White Transfers most recent expansion was the construction of its state of the art warehouse in Algona Iowa in 2014.
 In 2014 Dave Crimmins purchased the Allied Van Lines portion of the business.
 It now operates under the name Crimmins Relocation Services and continues to serve Fort Dodge and the surrounding communities.

 Leo’s son Denny purchased the company from his family in 2008, two years after his sons Ben and Max graduated from college and joined the company.
 A new era is in the making with endless possibilities for growth and expansion as the company prepares itself for the next 100 years of excellence.
 White Transfer is and will always be, “quality driven through customer satisfaction.”
 Though the times change, the philosophies will not, customers and service are first and foremost.